Translated by Takuya Erik Watanabe

 1. Find a Ticket Vending Machine

-What you'll have to do first is find a ticket vending machine.
+First you will have to find a ticket vending machine at the station.
 Look for a machine with an IC card mark on it, like this one.

 2. Insert Your Card